matthias-reis/aithir.de/_content/storylines/traffic.md

 ---
 superTitle: World 2
 title: Traffic & Transport
-subTitle: Part 3 of the Series About the Climate Crisis
+subTitle: Part Three of the Series About the Climate Crisis
 description:
-  Deep-dive into the burning topics of our time - this storyline focuses on traffic, transport, travel and their effects on climete and wellness
+  What are the biggest problems of our time and how do we overcome them?
+World 2 is a deep dive into the climate crisis.
+Part number three focuses on traffic, transport, travel and their effects on climate and wellness.
-colorSpace: red
+colorSpace: orange
 startDate: 2022-08-09
 date: 2023-03-08
 related: